Bribie Island Seaside Museum

-Bribie Island Seaside Museum opened on 14 May 2010 at 1 South Esplanade, Bongaree, on the Pumicestone Passage side of Bribie Island, Moreton Bay Region in Queensland, Australia.
-It is run by Moreton Bay Regional Council.
+Bribie Island Seaside Museum opened on 14 May 2010 at 1 South Esplanade, Bongaree, on the Pumicestone Passage side of Bribie Island, City of Moreton Bay in Queensland, Australia.
+It is run by Moreton Bay City Council.

 The purpose-built museum has a contemporary design, naturally lit interiors, polished hardwood floors, dark ceilings and a facade of timber slats with views to the landscape and beach beyond.
 A micro-cinema seats around 10 with another 5 standing.
 The main reception area houses the museum shop.
 There is a purpose-built ventilated display case to house preserved fish specimens dating from 1904.